the94zyskowski/sorting_algorithm_races_GUI/README.md

 - **Visual Studio 2022** as the development environment.

 ## To Do
-1. Improve visualization by adding color-coded animations to indicate swaps or sorted sections.
-2. Implement pause and resume functionality for sorting.
+1. Implement pause and resume functionality for sorting.

 ## How to Run
 1. Clone the project.